Long COVID: Signs and symptoms

 There are over 50 long-term effects of COVID-19, including those that are symptoms of long COVID.
 The image shows the symptoms along with their estimated prevalence.
 Around 80% of people have at least one overall effect beyond two weeks following infection.

 There is a large set of symptoms associated with long COVID, impacting many different organs and body systems.
 Long COVID symptoms can differ significantly from person to person.
 Symptom severity ranges from mild to incapacitating.
+Many symptoms reported in long COVID are non-specific, which makes it difficult to definitively attribute them to prior SARS-CoV-2 infection.

 Common symptoms reported in studies include fatigue, muscle pain, shortness of breath, chest pain, cognitive dysfunction ("brain fog") and post-exertional malaise (symptoms worsen after activity).
 This symptom worsening typically occurs 12 to 48 hours after activity and can be triggered by either mental or physical effort.
 It lasts between days and weeks.

-Children and adolescents can also experience serious symptoms and long-term adverse health effects, including serious mental health impacts related to persistent COVID-19 symptoms.
+Children and adolescents can also experience serious symptoms and long-term adverse health effects, including serious mental health impacts related to persistent COVID19 symptoms.
 The most common symptoms in children are persistent fever, sore throat, problems with sleep, headaches, shortness of breath, muscle weakness, fatigue, loss of smell or distorted smell, and anxiety.
-Most children with long COVID experience three or more symptoms.
+Children and adolescents with long COVID experience three or more symptoms more frequently than control groups, but this has low certainty.

 Neurological symptoms

 Common neurological symptoms in long COVID are difficulty concentrating, cognitive impairment and headaches.
 People also frequently experience loss of taste and loss of smell.
 Likewise children and young people may also experience cognitive impairment.

 Some people with long COVID experience dysautonomia, a malfunction of the autonomic nervous system.
 People with dysautonomia may experience palpitations and tachycardia (raised heart rate) after minor effort or upon standing up.
 This can be associated with dizziness and nausea.
-If the heart rate is raised by 30 beats per minute or more after continuous standing; this is described as postural orthostatic tachycardia syndrome.
+If the heart rate is raised by 30 beats per minute or more after continuous standing, this is described as postural orthostatic tachycardia syndrome.

 In terms of mental health, people with long COVID often experience sleep difficulties.
 Depression and anxiety levels are raised in the first two months after infection, but return to normal afterwards.
 This was in contrast to other neurological symptoms, such as brain fog and seizures, which lasted at least two years.
 However, among people who were hospitalised for COVID, many have depression and anxiety 2 to 3 years after their infection.